dcm4che/dcm4chee-arc-cs/docs/networking/specs/storage/storage.rst

 The list of proposed Transfer Syntaxes for the Storage Commitment Push Model SOP Class is configurable.
 By default, only the Transfer Syntax Implicit VR Little Endian will be proposed.

-.. table:: Table 4.2.1.3-1.: Proposed Presentation Contexts of Storage Application Entity by default configuration
+.. table:: Proposed Presentation Contexts of Storage Application Entity by default configuration

    +---------------------------------------------------------------------------------------------------------------------------+
    | Presentation Context Table                                                                                                |